top of page

 • What happens to personal data?

-We check every computer we receive.
+We check every data computer we receive.
 If we come across an item with a hard drive it is removed, physically destroyed, and recycled properly.
 In some cases our corporate accounts handle sensitive or proprietary information and need a certificate of destruction for their records.
-We are able to provide the COD processed from our location, or if it's required we can complete destruction at the client’s offices/warehouse.
+We are able to provide the CoD processed from our location, or if it's required, we can complete destruction at the client’s offices/warehouse.

 • Is there anything I can do to make this process smoother?

 Sure! •When it comes to computers; ready any items by backing up the information you want to keep.
-We move fast with hard drive crushing and recycling. •If the item you're getting rid of is a cellphone or tablet, sign out of it and factory reset the device (if you want to be redeployed). •If we are doing a corporate pick up for you please gather all items into one place. • If you wish to recycle your used toner or ink cartridges, please place the cartridges in a bag so they do not leak.
+We move fast with hard drive crushing and recycling. •If the item you're getting rid of is a cellphone or tablet, sign out of it and factory reset the device (if you want to be redeployed.
+Also, if you're a business make sure to release the item from your business manager). •If we are doing a corporate pick up for you please gather all items into one place. • If you wish to recycle your used toner or ink cartridges, please place the cartridges in a bag so they do not leak. • If you are recycling rechargeable batteries please tape the terminals so they do not spark and start a fire.

 • Why choose Reboot?

 Our process cuts down on consumerism, pollution, and waste.
 It also connects collectors and users with the items they are looking for.
 Once an item is picked up by us, Reboot processes, tests, catalogues, and connects these items to users that see value in them.
-It is an integral part of actually reducing waste from the recycling process; other major recyclers strip valuable materials from sometimes functional items.
-We like to see e-waste end-of-life be as long as possible before it ultimately ends up being recycled.
+It is an integral part of reducing waste from the recycling process; many other recyclers strip valuable materials from sometimes functional items.
+Its still good to see things getting recycled, but we like to see e-waste end-of-life be as long as possible before it ultimately ends up there.
 Last year we primarily worked with larger corporate accounts (and still do!)
-We collected over 100,000 pounds of e-waste; much of it was able to be redeployed.
-This year, we are on par to double that!
+We collected over 150,000 pounds of e-waste; much of it was able to be redeployed.
 We are committed to growing our program by making e-waste recycling more convenient at the residential level.
-We were hearing individuals say they had old cords, speakers, phones, radios, or laptops they didn’t want, and didn't know what to do with them, so unfortunately they just threw them away.
+We were hearing individuals say they have old cords, speakers, phones, radios, or laptops they didn’t want, and didn't know what to do with them, so unfortunately they just threw them away.
 Instead of the community bringing these items to us directly in Cheviot, we found it would be more more effective to place bins strategically around the Tri-State area for residents to utilize.
 Since placing the drop-off bins we are well on our way to significantly raise our pounds of e-waste redeployed over recycled!
-We have had an enormously positive response to our mission and services from our community, and we are so grateful!
+We have had an enormously positive response to our mission and services from our community!

 • What items do you accept?

 Electronics.
 Computers, servers, laptops, printers, tablets, and phones are generally what comes to mind when someone thinks of e-waste.
 However, we take much more than that!
-For example: old radios, speakers, cameras, power tools, certain batteries, treadmills, (window) air conditioner units, small household appliances, fans, and any cords/cables to name a few.
+For example: old radios, dehumidifiers, air purifiers, speakers, cameras, power tools, certain batteries, treadmills, (window) air conditioner units, small household appliances, fans, and any cords/cables to name a few.
 In addition to electronics: We accept unused toners and inks, used OEM toner and ink cartridges.
-We will take certain T.V.s*, however, we charge $30.00 per T.V. to ensure this difficult to recycle item is recycled properly. *We do not take CRT or Plasma T.V.s or Monitors
+Single use batteries Rechargeable batteries, please tape the terminals with masking tape to avoid starting a fire.
+We will take certain T.V.s*, however, we charge per T.V. to ensure this difficult to recycle item is recycled properly.
+Price is based off TV size Recyclable only at our Carson Avenue location. $30.00 for 39" and smaller $40.00 for 40" and larger *We do not take CRT, Plasma, CFL, or CCFL TVs/Monitors

 • When you up-cycle or recycle who are you working with and/ or does it depend upon what the content looks like?